osisoft/Client-Failover-Service/content/installation/authentication.md

 ---

 # Authentication
-The Client Failover Service supports the following authentication methods for adapter clients and REST tools.
+The Client Failover Service supports the following authentication methods for PI Adapter clients and REST tools.

 ### Kerberos

-Kerberos provides per-user security that is native to Windows and Active Directory, and that is well supported in Microsoft clients.
+Kerberos provides per-user security that is native to Windows and Active Directory, and is supported with PI Adapters and some REST clients.
 Kerberos does not rely on credentials being transmitted across the wire, which makes it ideal for use with untrusted connections.

 If the Client Failover Service is running with the default identity of "NT SERVICE\AVEVAFailover", it is not necessary to configure Service Principal Names (SPNs) on the machine where the service is running.
 However, if the service identity is changed to a domain user account, the following SPNs must be configured and associated with that domain account: